 - Read books together and practice reading out loud to promote fluency, correct pronunciation and intonation

 - Discuss books the books that they are reading

-- Help develop a passion for reading across the school
+- Help develop a passion for reading with less confident readers

-Reading monitors are appointed by the English department in discussion with the form teachers.
+Form Reading Representatives are appointed by the English DoL in discussion with Learning Co-ordinators.
+Reading monitors:

 - Keep a record of the books that are being read by the form

-- Ensure boys are reading the books that they have borrowed by checking the understanding of the book
+- Ensure boys are reading the books that they have borrowed by checking the understanding of the books

 - Help develop a passion for reading across the form by acting as ambassadors for reading